Break Free by Working Through

 Q: Do you provide assessments to determine eligibility for academic accommodations and/or accommodations on standardized exams?

-A: Yes, we provide comprehensive assessments including diagnosis(es), recommendations for accommodations and support services and documentation/applications for accommodations for the SAT, ACT, GRE, MCAT, LSAT, MPRE, and the Bar Exam.
+A: Yes, I provide comprehensive assessments including diagnosis(es), recommendations for accommodations and support services and documentation/applications for accommodations for the SAT, ACT, GRE, MCAT, LSAT, MPRE, and the Bar Exam.

 Q: Which diagnoses/problems do you assess for?